MikkoSarreal/linktree/README.md

 ## Future Improvements
 * Improve accessbility
 * Improve responsiveness
+* Fix issues with contrast (logo text, username) incase the background colour is dark

 ## Decisions
 * Utilized css variables instead of library/framework-specific code (styled-components, jss) to apply global styles.
 This is to make any transistion to different code easier if we do decide in the future.